Chasing shadows with Gottesman-Kitaev-Preskill codes: GKP logical shadows

 with probability at least $1-\delta$ for

 where $\alpha$ is determined by the commutation of the twirled POVM with the decoder

 In particular, we also have

 \end{them} See appendix \ref{app:GKPshadow_proof} for the proof of this statement.
 Although the sample overhead derived here contains the extra dimensional factor $O\lr{d^{2n}}$ and is therefore rather large compared to the usual situations considered in ref.~\cite{Huang_2020}, this statement allows us to apply the shadow tomography toolbox to derive simple representations of bosonic states with the right information content on selected (GKP) subspaces.
-We exemplify its utility using the heterodyne- and photon-click POVM that resolve the presence and absence of photons.
+The extensive overhead, contrasting the result of ref.~\cite{Huang_2020}, here essentially stems from ``abusing'' the shadow tomography routine to perform full (logical) state tomography, requiring the well-estimation of a complete number of observables scaling with the system size.
+While this overhead may seem daunting, estimating expectation values of observables is not our primary goal.
+Instead, we emphasize that the shadow tomography protocol allows for a decomposition of the input state into a mixture of pointer states that reproduces the logical information of the encoded state.
+The sample complexity bounds imply an upper bound on the number of components in this mixture.
+This bound is generically loose, but the fact that it can be stated and derived using the tools used for shadow tomography we believe is nontrivial.
+While decompositions may also be formalized using the language of measurement frames \cite{Innocenti}, the presented toolbox allows to quantify the strength of the decomposition in a flexibly in the chosen POVM We exemplify its utility using the heterodyne- and photon-click POVM that resolve the presence and absence of photons.